Justin0122/github-discord-pfp-sync/README.md

-# GitHub Profile Picture Watcher

-This Node.js application monitors changes to your GitHub profile picture and updates your Discord profile picture accordingly.
+# Github Discord PFP Sync

-## Description
+## Overview

-This project utilizes the GitHub API to check for changes in your GitHub profile picture.
-If a change is detected, it fetches the new profile picture and updates your Discord profile picture using a selfbot.
+This Node.js application checks for changes in your GitHub profile picture daily and updates your Discord profile picture if a change is detected.

 ## Prerequisites